 - a.
 Students are expected to keep a log of clinical activity.
-The intent of the log is to have a record of the types of patients, ages of patients and management plans for patients seen. - b.
-Medatrax is the electronic tracking system that is used by the College for a clinical log.
+The intent of the log is to have a record of the types of patients, ages of patients and management plans for patients seen. - Medatrax is the electronic tracking system that is used by the College for a clinical log.
 Information about signing up for Medatrax is included in the course syllabi for those classes requiring Medatrax use. - c.
 Student must log all patients using the patient icon in Medatrax.
 Failure to correctly enter the Medatrax system will necessitate an incomplete grade in a course until the information is correctly entered in Medatrax. - d.
-Based on which clinical course the student is in, the following minimum number of patient encounters are a guideline: - 1.
-First clinical course 75 patients for the semester - 2.
-Second clinical course 90 patients for the semester - 3.
-Third clinical course 125 patient for the semester

-- 4. Synthesis practicum the equivalent of 2 patients/hour - e.
-Students will log their clinical hours within Medatrax, documenting diagnosis codes (ICD-10), treatments, medications ordered and briefly the overall plan of care. - f.
-The documentation in the clinical log needs to include a brief note to include presenting symptoms, diagnosis, diagnostics, and plan of care. - g.
-Samples of the necessary documentation are shown in the Medatrax power point sent to student prior to their first clinical course and in the Canvas course "Graduate Practicum Resources". - h.
-Demographic information will be requested by the system. - i.
+Students will log their clinical hours within Medatrax, documenting diagnosis codes (ICD-10), treatments, medications ordered and briefly the overall plan of care. - e.
+The documentation in the clinical log needs to include a brief note to include presenting symptoms, diagnosis, diagnostics, and plan of care. - f.
+Samples of the necessary documentation are shown in the Medatrax power point sent to student prior to their first clinical course and in the Canvas course "Graduate Practicum Resources". - g.
+Demographic information will be requested by the system. - h.
 Reports can be prepared by Medatrax for a student profile summarizing the types and ages of patients that have been seen.
 However, diagnosis codes must be included in the clinical log to run this report.
-There is a fee for the profile by Medatrax. - j.
+There is a fee for the profile by Medatrax. - i.
 In addition to the clinical log, Medatrax is used to complete all evaluations by the student, preceptors, and site visitors.